Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics-mobile-services/README.md

 {% endhint %}

 {% hint style="info" %}
-To use location functionality for Mobile Services, see the documentation on the [Places Service](https://experienceleague.adobe.com/docs/places/using/home.html?lang=en), the point of interest management service for Mobile Services.
+To use location-based functionality for Mobile Services, see the documentation on the [Places Service](https://experienceleague.adobe.com/docs/places/using/home.html?lang=en).
 {% endhint %}

 To use the Mobile Services extension, complete the following steps: